wcheng95/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/README.md

 These errors were due to C variables being defined in header files causing multiple definition errors at link time.
 I suspect in part this is because Arduino-style C++ code has been converted to C.

-The source code contains the sources to the excellent FT8 library by Karlis Goba.
+The source code contains the sources to the excellent FT8 library by Karlis Goba, YL3JG.
 The original repo for the ft8 library is at

 https://github.com/kgoba/ft8_lib